Suzy Cole

 About me

-I offer therapy to children, young people and families.
+I offer therapy to children from age 11 years, young people up to 24 years old and families.

-I am a cognitive behaviour therapist.
-I work in private practice and in schools.
-I have worked with children and young people for over30 years.
+I am a child and adolescent psychotherapist.
+I work in private practice and have worked in London schools for a number of years.
+I have worked with children and young people for over 30 years.

 Work with children and young people